-Only sales over the last 3 years are shown in Sales History.
+Only sales over the last 3 full calendar years are shown in sales history.

 As a property owner in British Columbia, real estate is most likely your biggest asset.
 Knowing that your property’s assessed value is an accurate reflection of actual value is key in making fully informed property related decisions.
 The value of your property may have changed if you have:

 Each year, BC Assessment provides local governments and other taxing authorities with accurate and independent assessment information.
 That information is then used to determine funding for important services used every day in communities all over British Columbia.
 BC Assessment cannot predict whether your taxes will change based on changes to your property details.
 Properties with assessment increases above the average within their local government or taxing authority may notice a proportionately higher percent change in property taxes.
 Those with changes below the average may see a lower than average change.

 Ultimately, the tax rate – which determines the amount of taxes you pay – is set by your local government or taxing authority.
 Questions about taxation should be directed to your local government or taxing authority.